numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 Python, and are not exposed to the C-API.
 They are included here only for completeness and assistance in understanding the code.

-.. c:type:: PyUFuncLoopObject

-   A loose wrapper for a C-structure that contains the information needed for looping.
-This is useful if you are trying to understand the ufunc looping code.
-The :c:type:`PyUFuncLoopObject` is the associated C-structure.
-It is defined in the ``ufuncobject.h`` header.

-.. c:type:: PyUFuncReduceObject

-   A loose wrapper for the C-structure that contains the information needed for reduce-like methods of ufuncs.
-This is useful if you are trying to understand the reduce, accumulate, and reduce-at code.
-The :c:type:`PyUFuncReduceObject` is the associated C-structure.
-It is defined in the ``ufuncobject.h`` header.

 .. c:type:: PyUFunc_Loop1d

    A simple linked-list of C-structures containing the information needed